EricSanchez29/Classical/SystemLinearEquations/README.md

 	- on my machine this solves a system where n = 300 in ~14 seconds

-- a console app that exercises these methods and compares their runttime and outputs
+- a console app that exercises these methods and compares their run-time and outputs

 	- When comparing the exact solution with an approximation, I use the exact solution as a reference and calculate the percent diff in length

-	- Since both Conjugate methods sometimes produces unstable solutions (with very large difference in length), I sometimes have to rerun a comparison with a new matrix (Need to study these errors,)
+	- Since both Conjugate methods sometimes produces unstable solutions (with very large differences in length), I sometimes have to rerun a comparison with a new matrix (Need to study these errors)